xdmushui/partner-center-sdk/develop/get-invoice-summaries.md

 -   Partner Center for Microsoft Cloud Germany
 -   Partner Center for Microsoft Cloud for US Government

-Retrieves an invoice summary that shows the balance and total charges of an invoice for both recurring and one-time charges.
+Gets an invoice summaries resource that contains an invoice summary for each currency type.
+An invoice summary, shows the balance and total charges of both recurring and one-time charges.

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites